-If we end your membership with the plan because you did not pay your plan premium or Part D late enrollment penalty, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
+If we end your membership with the plan because you did not pay your premium or Part D late enrollment penalty, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

 At the time we end your membership, you may still owe us for premiums or the penalty you have not paid.
-We have the right to pursue collection of the premiums or the penalty you owe.
+We have the right to pursue collection of the premiums or the penalty amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.